Experienced Legal Representation In Sexual Harassment Cases

 Thousands of people file complaints with the Equal Employment Opportunity Commission (EEOC) and similar agencies regarding allegations of unlawful sexual harassment in the workplace.
 Unfortunately, many more victims of sexual harassment elect not to report the incident, so the number of victims may actually be much higher.

 If you have suffered sexual harassment at work and you do not know where to turn for help, call Salomon & Aquino, LLC.
 We don’t charge for a consultation, and we can advise you of your legal rights as a harassment victim and help you take appropriate action to remedy the situation.

 Title VII of the Civil Rights Act of 1964 and the New Jersey Law Against Discrimination (LAD) both prohibit any employers from discriminating against employees based on their sex.
 Sex discrimination also encompasses discrimination based on pregnancy, childbirth, sexual orientation, or gender identity or expression.
 If any type of unlawful discrimination occurs, the victim has the legal right to seek financial recovery for lost wages, emotional distress and more.

-One common form of sex discrimination is sexual harassment, which can include many different behaviors.
-Because sexual harassment can take many different forms, it can be difficult to know for sure when you have been harassed as defined by the law.
-Therefore, call us today for a FREE consultation and let us help you.
+One common form of sex discrimination is sexual harassment, which can include different behaviors.
+Because sexual harassment can take many forms, it can be difficult to know for sure when you have been harassed as defined by the law.
+Call us today for a free consultation and let us help you.